Logo

 Speech therapy is an amazing tool to improve your speech and language concerns.
 Individuals with Aphasia can participate in speech therapy in order to regain their speech skills and improve their confidence.

-Speech therapy will help you imrprove your speech by allowing to communicate functionally and get your every day needs met.
+Speech therapy will help you improve your speech by allowing you to communicate functionally and get your everyday needs met.

 In therapy you will learn strategies to improve your receptive language (skills needed to understand what we hear and read), by participating in theraputic activities that are evidenced based and functional to your every day life.